 BuyPower rewards never expire, as long as the account is open and in good standing.

 Aside from its rewards program, the card has some other appealing benefits.
-It carries a $0 annual fee and offers an introductory 0 percent APR on purchases for the first 12 months.
-(After that, the purchase APR converts to a variable rate of 13.40 to 23.40 percent percent, depending on your creditworthiness.)
+It carries no annual fee and offers an introductory 0% APR on purchases for the first 12 months.
+(After that, the purchase APR converts to a variable rate of 13.40%–23.40%, depending on your creditworthiness.)

 Travel with confidence